alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 Native apps are downloadable software applications that run using the device's operating system code and APIs.

-They persist on the device and can access all the hardware features (camera, storage, phone capabilities, etc).
+They persist on the device and can access all the hardware features (camera, storage, phone capabilities etc).
 Because they run using native code, different versions must be created for each operating system.
 Examples of native apps include Spotify, Angry Birds, Instagram and Skype.

 #### Pros
 - revenue (download and buy)